YuanTian1991/YuanTian1991.github.io/contents/notes/2022-03-28-Access-to-hg38-knownGene-Genome-Annotation/index.md

 The limitations are:
 1. I need to code myself, and maintain the code if one day knownGene get updated.
 2. The knownGene table may get updated, which will cause reproducible problem.
-In this case, actually wgEncodeXXXXV39 have some advantage.
+In this case, actually wgEncodeGencodeCompV39 have some advantage.

+> Actually, wgEncodeGencodeCompV39 is very similar to knownGene. **Common transcripts are identical**.
+Thus it's better to allow the script to support both of them, one for latest, and the other for reproducibility.